JamesSkemp/words/content/post/movie-review-gangs-of-new-york-(2002).md

 +++
-title = "Movie review: Gangs of New York (2002)" summary = "Movie review of the Scorsese film, Gangs of New York." draft = false comments = true date = "2006-11-01T22:37:00-06:00"
+title = "Movie review: Gangs of New York (2002)" description = "Movie review of the Scorsese film, Gangs of New York." draft = false comments = true date = "2006-11-01T22:37:00-06:00"